Spotted Bass vs Largemouth Bass: What’s The Difference?

 The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 10.
 This is especially important for young infants, developing children and pregnant women.

 Spotted and largemouth bass have similar levels of mercury.
 They have both been listed on some states advisory warnings in regards to high levels of mercury.
-Typically, the recommendation is to consume these fish only once per week total for all fish considered higher in mercury.

 Everyone, especially if you’re pregnant, breast feeding or have a young child, always check with a physician prior to eating new foods or changing your dietary habits.